zwang2244/bug-free-bassoon/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+The names and categories will be used as a String.
+Then student id, phone number, and ingredients will be ints.

 Name each interface or class and briefly describe its function or purpose.